-The Corporation's Employee Stock Purchase Plan is not a primary element of Corby's compensation program; however, it enables the NEOs, as well as other employees of the Corporation to acquire Voting Class A Common Shares by contributing 2% to 10% of their salary through payroll deductions and in so doing, further aligns the interests of executives and shareholders.
+The Corporation's Employee Stock Purchase Plan is not a primary element of Corby's compensation program; however, it enables the NEOs, as well as other employees of the Corporation, to acquire Voting Class A Common Shares by contributing 2% to 10% of their salary through payroll deductions and in so doing, further aligns the interests of executives and shareholders.
 The Corporation contributes 50% of the amount contributed by the employee.
-During fiscal year 2011, Messrs.
-O'Driscoll, Pourchet, Alexander and Holub participated in the Employee Stock Purchase Plan.
+During fiscal year 2012, Messrs.
+O'Driscoll, Leburn, Pourchet, Alexander, and Holub participated in the Employee Stock Purchase Plan.

 Messrs.
-O'Driscoll and Pourchet were invited to participate in the Employee Stock Purchase Plan on January 1, 2010, with a maximum contribution of 5% of their salary and a matching Corporate contribution of 50% of the amount contributed by them.
+O'Driscoll, Leburn and Pourchet were invited to participate in the Employee Stock Purchase Plan on January 1, 2010 and January 10, 2012 respectively, with a maximum contribution of 5% of their salary and a matching corporate contribution of 50% of the amount contributed by them.
+Mr. Pourchet ceased to participate in the Employee Stock Purchase Plan effective November 9, 2011.